Gnaeus Octavius (consul 87 BC): Early career

 Gnaeus Octavius was a member of the Plebeian gens Octavia.
 His father, also called Gnaeus Octavius, was Consul in 128 BC, while his uncle, Marcus Octavius, was a key figure in opposition to the reforms of Tiberius Gracchus in 133 BC.
 He was a third cousin to Gaius Octavius, father of the future emperor Augustus.

 Although he had failed to be elected aedile, in around 90 BC, Octavius was elected Praetor, and in the following year (89 BC) was given a propraetorial command in one of the eastern provinces.
 In 88 BC he was back in Rome where he was elected to be consul for the upcoming year (87 BC).
 While consul designate, he was made to swear an oath alongside his colleague, the popularist senator Lucius Cornelius Cinna, that he would uphold the changes instituted by the current consul, Sulla, and not strip Sulla of his lawful command of the First Mithridatic War.
 A scrupulously religious man, Octavius kept his oath.

-Octavius was not a natural supporter of Sulla; he disliked both Sulla's march on Rome, as well as Sulla's personal vendetta against Gaius Marius which resulted in Marius’ exile.
+Octavius was not a natural supporter of Sulla; he disliked both Sulla's march on Rome, as well as Sulla's personal vendetta against Gaius Marius which resulted in Marius's exile.
 However, he was a conservative member of the Senate, and was distrustful of Cinna's popularist programme.
 These political differences saw the two consuls almost immediately begin quarrelling in 87 BC over policy, in which Cinna wanted to enrol the new citizens (Italian allies) across all of the Roman tribes.
 He also proposed the recall of Marius and all his supporters.
 These proposals were strenuously opposed by Octavius, eloquently and energetically speaking against them in the Senate.

+Because of his interest in soothsayers, modern scholars have supposed that Octavius was a member of the decemviri sacris faciundis, the priests in charge of the Sibylline books.